circleguard/circlecore/source/loading.rst

         print(r)

-Each of these methods takes the exact same arguments as instantiating the |ReplayContainer| normally.
+Each of these methods takes the exact same arguments as instantiating the relevant |ReplayContainer| normally.

 Checking State
 --------------